Staveley-in-Cartmel: Governance

 An electoral ward in the same name exists.
 The wards stretches south to Field Broughton and has a total population taken from the 2011 Census of 1,991.
 There is a parish council.
+From 1974 until 2023 it was in South Lakeland district.

 Geography

 The neighbouring parishes are Windermere to the north west, Cartmel Fell to the north and north east, Lindale and Newton-in-Cartmel to the south east, Broughton East and Lower Allithwaite to the south, and Haverthwaite to the south west.
 The A590 road from Kendal to Barrow-in-Furness runs across the parish; at Newby Bridge the A592 road branches off and heads north towards Bowness.